YanMetelitsa/YM-Fast-SEO/readme.txt

 * SEO Editor role and capabilities
 * Bing Webmaster Tools integration
 * JSON-LD escaping fix
-* Small improvements and optimisations
+* Other small improvements and fixes

 = 2.0.1 =
 * Auto adding of all network sitemaps to robots.txt